spullara/mustache.java/README.md

 - See the `com.github.mustachejavabenchmarks` package in the `compiler` module
 - Compiles 4000+ timeline.html templates per second per core
 - Renders 3000+ of 50 tweet timelines per second per core on 2011 Macbook Pro / MacPro hardware
+- New codegen module generates code for guards and mustaches

 Maven dependency information (ie. for most common cases you will just need the `compiler` module):